Providing people in developing countries the power to leverage global crowd-sourced innovation

 to solve everyday challenges.

 The BeLocal Group was formed in 2016.
 A partnership was developed with Dr Patricia Wright of Stony Brook University (SBU) and Jesse McKinney of Centre ValBio.
 We held our introductory kick-off session at SBU in February of 2017 with a diverse interdisciplinary group of professors and students.
 From that session, our advisory group was created and a plan put in place to launch the BeLocal Process with the SBU Senior Engineering Design classes in the Fall of 2017.
 Our first major expedition was completed in July and the first Discover data set was developed in parallel with the BeLocal Process web platform.

 Using the Process, the suggested challenge project areas were presented to the Senior Design professors and students.
-With much enthusiasm to make a difference in the world, many SBU engineering students have signed up to take on these challenges.
-They are finishing their prototypes now and the best projects will be selected for piloting on Madagascar in June 2018.
-Stay tuned!
+With much enthusiasm to make a difference in the world, many SBU engineering students are helping us crowd source solutions.

 THE BELOCAL GROUP

 Founder, BeLocal Group

 Learn more about Jeff